-When a note is created in Planhat the note will be sent as soon as possible to Salesforce, and it will be saved as a company note in salesforce.
+When a note is created in Planhat the note will be sent as soon as possible to Salesforce, and it will be saved as a company note in Salesforce.
+This is normally instant.

 How Tasks & Logged Activities Are Synced

-When a user creates a task in Salesforce, Planhat will get this task in a maximum of 10 minutes.
-As a default, all tasks created in Salesforce and sent into Planhat are created as a task, however you can choose to have the mapped as a "call" or "email" as well.
+When a user creates a task in Salesforce, Planhat will receive this task within 10 minutes.
+As a default, all tasks created in Salesforce and sent to Planhat are created as a task in Planhat, however you can choose to have them mapped as a "call" or "email" as well.

-When a Salesforce task, that is a call or an email, is completed in salesforce, Planhat gets that task and saves the tasks as completed.
+When a Salesforce task, that is a call or an email, is completed in Salesforce, Planhat receives that task and saves it as completed.
 This also updates the "Last Touch" attribute of the customer (if the date of the task is more recent than the Last touch attribute currently on the customer from Planhat) and creates a logged activity which is shown in the activity section of the customer.